 “If you find a strawberry nibbled by slugs, don’t remove it,” says Sue at Green Lane Allotments.
-That’s because, rather than move onto a fresh berry, the slug will come back to the same fruit for it’s next nibble.
-If you’re skeptical, so was Sue, but it does seem to work and is definitely worth a try should your fruit suffer an attack.
-She also recommends laying a weed control fabric to keep the weeds down and berries clean.
+That’s because, rather than move onto a fresh berry, the slug will come back to the same fruit for its next nibble.
+If you’re sceptical, so was Sue, but it does seem to work and is definitely worth a try should your fruit suffer an attack.
+She also recommends laying a weed control fabric to keep the berries clean.

 “If the craving for jam strikes, then there is no better way to satisfy it than strawberry,” says Katie at The Marmalade Teapot.
 She reckons “Homemade jam is easier to make than most people expect,” and to prove her point, gives you her delicious strawberry jam recipe plus instructions on how to make it.
 Worth a look for the photos of scrumptious-looking jam alone, this post is a must for anyone seeking a little bit of strawberry flavoured inspiration.